Croatia · tool

 Peka

 Meat (lamb, veal, or octopus) and vegetables slow-cooked under a bell-shaped lid covered in embers.
-This traditional method results in incredibly tender and smoky flavors.
+This method imparts a unique smoky flavor and incredibly tender results.

 Where locals eat — best neighborhoods